How do I become a puppy raiser?

-How old are puppies when they are placed in foster homes?
+How old are puppies when they are placed in puppy raiser homes?

-Puppies are placed in foster homes between 8 – 12 weeks of age.
+Puppies are placed in puppy raiser homes between 8 – 12 weeks of age.
 We strongly believe in early education and the puppy will begin its service dog training classes by 12 weeks of age.

 How long do I have the puppy?

-Depending on the dog’s temperament and abilities they usually go to advanced training at around 12 to 18 months of age.
+Depending on the dog’s temperament and abilities they usually go to advanced training and come back to the program at around 18 to 20 months of age.